YipiApp/carriers-of-argentina-for-woocommerce/README.md

 ## Requirements ##
 - WooCommerce
 - Yipi Membership (Price starts at 6 U$D / mo): https://yipi.app/p/membresia/
-- Número de Operativa / Número de Cliente / Cuit if you want to use Quote for OCA e-Pack
+- Número de Operativa / Número de Cliente / Cuit if you want to use Quote for OCA e-Pak
-- User and Password for OCA e-Pack if you want generate labels automatically with OCA e-Pack
+- User and Password for OCA e-Pak if you want generate labels automatically with OCA e-Pak
 - Número de Contrato / Número de Cliente if you want to use Quote for Andreani
 - User and Password for Andreani REST API V2.0  if you want generate labels automatically with Andreani